binhals/bq_dbt_pipeline/README.md

-Welcome to your new dbt project!
+Welcome to my dbt project!

 ### Using the starter project

-Try running the following commands:
-- dbt run
-- dbt test
+I will create data models using DBT and setup tables/dataset in BigQuery:

 ### Resources: